Jelelz/MediSafe/README.md

-A blockchain based EHR web system
+A blockchain-based EHR web system.